Disaster Recovery Advocate

 Valerie Reed joined DRNC in November 2018.
 She graduated from the University of Washington in Seattle with a bachelor’s and master’s degree in speech and hearing science.
 Reed has over 25 years’ experience as a speech language pathologist working with, and frequently advocating for, both children and adults with various disabilities.
 During her free time, Reed enjoys live music performances, worshiping with her church and serving the physical and spiritual needs of the community as part of the hospitality ministry.
 She strives to be a positive role model of how to live with a disability, and is grateful for her family members who are supportive of her.

 Jill Sirko joined DRNC in January 2020 as the communications coordinator for the agency.
-Sirko’s responsibilities include working with DRNC attorneys and staff to promote advocacy services through publications, website content development, social media and outreach.
-Prior to joining DRNC, Sirko was a parent educator at the Exceptional Children’s Assistance Center, supporting families of students with disabilities in navigating special education services.
+Sirko’s responsibilities include working with DRNC attorneys and staff to promote advocacy services through publications, content strategy, website content and management, and outreach.
+Prior to joining DRNC, Sirko was a parent educator at the Exceptional Children’s Assistance Center (ECAC), supporting families of students with disabilities in navigating special education services.
 She was also a 2018-19 LEND (Leadership Education in Neurodevelopmental Developmental Disabilities) fellow at UNC Chapel Hill’s Carolina Institute for Developmental Disabilities.
 Sirko has a Ph.D. in English from Duke University, an M.A. in humanities and social thought from New York University and B.A. in English from the University of California, Irvine.
 She became passionate about disability rights after her first child was diagnosed with a rare genetic condition.
 In her free time, Sirko enjoys gardening and hanging out with her husband and three kids.

-Cas Shearin joined DRNC as an advocate in 2007.
-As director of the agency’s investigations and monitoring unit, Shearin oversees investigations of serious allegations of abuse or neglect for people with disabilities.
-Her responsibilities also include supervising the protection & advocacy for beneficiaries of representative payees program and DRNC’s disaster relief project.
-Shearin reported for newspapers in Georgia and North Carolina for eight years before pursuing her career in advocacy.
+Cas Shearin joined DRNC as an advocate in 2007, and became director of the agency’s investigations and monitoring unit in 2009.
+In that role, Shearin oversaw investigations of serious allegations of abuse or neglect for people with disabilities.
+Her responsibilities also included supervising the protection & advocacy for beneficiaries of representative payees program and DRNC’s disaster relief project.
+In 2020, she joined the Communications and Development Team to as Media Strategist and writer.
+In this role, she writes and elevates stories to enhance public understanding and support for the civil and human rights of people with disabilities, and promote DRNC’s work in creative, innovative ways.
+Prior to pursuing her career in advocacy, Shearin reported for newspapers in Georgia and North Carolina for eight years.
 For 15 years, she worked as an investigator, consultant, administrator and legislative liaison for a Durham nonprofit law firm that specializes in defending people facing the death penalty.
 She is particularly passionate about people whose humanity and dignity has been overlooked or discounted by others.

 Chief Financial Officer